Rusara-Jayawardane/ocr-model-test/README.md

 # Application Deployment

+This repository is used as the source of truth for gitops.
 ArgoCD apps of apps deployment pattern is used to deploy the api-gateway, model-server and the infrastructure level services ( argocd, prometheus and grafana ).
 ArgoCD parent application configurations are in Infrastructure/gitops/apps path and Infrastructure/gitops/apps/templates directory includes the argocd child applications.

 ## Deployment Steps